skth5199/skth5199.github.io/aboutme.md

 subtitle: Why you'd want to reach out to me.
 ---

-My name is Srikanth.
+Here is a little bit about me.
-- I am a technology enthusiast
+- I am a technology enthusiast and will give you great tech and gadget recommendations
-- My interets are Deep Learning, Data Science and Software development
+- My interests are Deep Learning, Data Science and Software development
-- I love travelling
+- I love travelling and am always up for a fun trip
-- I take fitness very seriously
+- I take my fitness very seriously
 - I am a great listener
 - I love playing chess and tennis

-### My story
+- In my spare time I learn about fitness, cook healthy recipes and enjoy reading as well.